pmbriley/beta_bursts/README.md

 bursts.thresh: threshold power values used at each frequency
 bursts.bandsPower: power in frequency bands specified in opt.bands at times of bursts
 bursts.bandsPhase: phase in frequency bands specified in opt.bands at times of bursts (uses midpoint of band) (test feature, requires modified mfeeg function mf_tfcm2.m)
+opt: also returns the opt (options) structure for reference